cespare/reflex/README.md

     [00] first

 Note that the output is interleaved.
-(Reflex does ensure that each line of output is not interleaved with a different line).
+(Reflex does ensure that each line of output is not interleaved with a different line.)
 If, for some reason, you need to ensure that your commands don't run at the same time, you can do this with the `--sequential` (`-e`) flag.
 Then the output would look like (for example):

     [01] second